aeternity/protocol/epoch/api/README.md

 ## Channels WebSocket API definition

 ### Description
+Channels provide means for off chain transactions with functionality of on chain dispute resolution.
+Channels require persisted connections to Aeternity nodes.
+Each participant in a channels uses one's own trusted node.
+For persistence of this connection websockets are used.
+Channels have on chain state that persists who the participants are and the total amout of tokens put in the channel.
-Channels require persisted connections to an Aeternity node.
-New state is co-signed by both parties and then it becomes the latest valid state of the channel.
-This happens off chain.
-For persistence of the connection websockets are used.
+Each channel also has an off chain state representing the latest distribution of the balance of the channel.
+It can be updates - each new state is co-signed by both parties and only then it becomes the latest valid state of the channel.
+At any point of time channel can be closed either unilaterally or with a mutual agreement.

 ### Connection
 The epoch node supports an endpoint with a configurable port where the websocket's clients connect.
 It is located on `/channel`.

 The node could serve multiple channel websocket clients.
-Their number is configured in the epoch.yaml.
+Their number is configured in the `epoch.yaml`.
 When all websocket connections are consumed - any new incoming connections will be queued.
 The queue has a maximum size and when it is reached - any new incoming connections will be rejected with an error code 400.
 This is to prevent the node of being overloaded with websocket connections.